 New method to assess the loss of productivity due to soil degradation

 The assessment of the impacts of soil degradation on biomass productivity is not straightforward.
-It needs accurate understanding of soil processes in relation to climate, plant growth, land use and abrupt events such as fires.
-It also needs insight in the amount of biomass increase due to the global increase in nitrate deposition and atmospheric carbon dioxide.
+It needs an accurate understanding of soil processes in relation to climate, plant growth, land use, and abrupt events such as fires.
+It also needs insight into the amount of biomass increase due to the global increase in nitrate deposition and atmospheric carbon dioxide.

-Uncertainty and sensitivity of the method have been analysed; we are also extending the method with non-climate related causes of changes in land productivity.
+Uncertainty and sensitivity of the method have been analyzed; we are also extending the method with non-climate related causes of changes in land productivity.
 We are now verifying the preliminary results.